BOINC/boinc-policy/Governance.md

 Decisions of the following types must be made by a special vote of the PMC:

 - Intellectual property issues, e.g. those involving copyright and licensing of BOINC code
-- Other legal and financial decisions
+- Other legal and financial matters
 - PMC membership
 - Selection of the PMC chair
 - Changes to the project governance structure (i.e. changes to this document)